Electry/VitaGrafix/README.md

 Heavily inspired by [vitaRescale](https://github.com/Rinnegatamante/vitaRescale) from Rinnegatamante, with added features and more supported games.

 ## Installation
+#### If you experience crashes at h-encore exit / enso bootup, make sure you have the latest kuio (v1.2)
 1. Download latest [VitaGrafix.suprx](https://github.com/Electry/VitaGrafix/releases) and kuio.skprx ([kuio.zip](https://github.com/Rinnegatamante/kuio/releases))
 2. If 'ux0:tai/config.txt' does exist
     1. Copy 'VitaGrafix.suprx' and 'kuio.skprx' to 'ux0:tai/' directory